It is the formation of a thrombus within an artery.

 In recent decades, several studies have investigated the relationship between thrombosis and travel, but it is still debated whether long-distance travel and symptomatic venous thromboembolism are associated.

 Since most travelers who develop deep vein thrombosis or pulmonary embolism also have one or more other predisposing risk factors.

 Symptoms of arterial thrombosis

 Arterial thrombosis is a blood clot that develops in an artery.
-It is dangerous as it can obstruct or stop the flow of blood to major organs, such as the heart or brain.
+It is dangerous as it can obstruct or stop blood flow to major organs, such as the heart or brain.

-If a blood clot narrows one or more of the arteries leading to the heart, muscle pain known as angina can occur.
+If a blood clot narrows one or more arteries leading to the heart, muscle pain, known as angina, can occur.

 If a blood clot blocks the arteries that lead to part of the heart muscle, it will cause a heart attack.
-If it blocks an artery in the brain, it will cause a stroke.
+If it blocks a street in the brain, it will cause a stroke.